kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 **This is why output filtering exists.** Input filters - even strong semantic ones - evaluate the *request*.
 Output filters evaluate the *response*.
 Some attacks only become visible in what the model generates, not in what you asked.

-This isn't a gap in semantic detection - it's the architectural reason for defense in depth.
+This is a prime example of the architectural reason for defense in depth.
 Input and output filtering serve different purposes.

 **What Layer 3 looks for:**
 - Harm category violations in generated text